zsiller38/BasicArduino/README.md

 [Button Servo Code](https://create.arduino.cc/editor/zsiller38/e26726b3-9e80-43b9-ac8d-7d7488347a1f)

 ### Reflection
 Button servo was my favorite project so far and I am very exited to start mouting it.
+I enjoyed learning how to tell the servo to turn and how much to turn by.